A Lot or a Little?

 Parents need to know that kids will enjoy the poems about mischievous, wise, kind and mysterious canines.

-Tony Johnston peppers her book with canine quotes from Franz Kafka and William Shakespeare.
+Tony Johnston peppers her book with canine quotes from Franz Kafka and William Shakespeare, which dog lovers will enjoy.
 The author takes readers on a journey from the first dog of the caveman, introduces us to Henry VIII's dogs, tells the story of Mr. Lincoln's doctor's dog, and reveals the long road taken by a dog seeking the holy manger.

 From the image of a caveman-days dog lurking near a fire to an adorable pet hiding under a tablecloth, Ted Rand captures the power of the moment in his exuberant watercolor paintings.
 The Christmas dachshund with his bright red bow and the picture of a dog being an adoptive mother of kittens warms the heart.